apache/shardingsphere/docs/blog/content/material/solution.en.md

-Apache ShardingSphere (Incubating) will support the isolation level of read committed, read uncommitted, repeatable read, and serialization through several strategies such as optimistic locking, pessimistic locking, and no isolation.
+Apache ShardingSphere (Incubating) will support the isolation level of `read committed`, `read uncommitted`, `repeatable read`, and `serialization` through several strategies such as optimistic locking, pessimistic locking, and no isolation.
 And through the multi-version snapshot to further improve the concurrency of the system.

 #### External XA transaction interface

-The two access ends of Apache ShardingSphere (Incubating), Sharding-JDBC and Sharding-Proxy, after supporting their own internal transaction issues, will provide the ability to integrate with other data sources to be managed by distributed transaction manager such as JTA.
+The two access layers of Apache ShardingSphere (Incubating), Sharding-JDBC and Sharding-Proxy, after supporting their own internal transaction issues, will provide the ability to integrate with other data sources to be managed by distributed transaction manager such as JTA.

-After the external XA transaction interface is implemented, the Sharding-JDBC DataSource will implement the XADataSource interface, providing the possibility to join with other data sources in an XA transaction; Sharding-Proxy's database protocol will also implement a two-stage XA-based submission protocol; Let it become the resource manager loaded by XA.
+After the external XA transaction interface is implemented, the Sharding-JDBC DataSource will implement the `XADataSource` interface, providing the possibility to join with other data sources in an XA transaction; Sharding-Proxy's database protocol will also implement a two-phases XA-based commit protocol.
+Let it become the resource manager loaded by XA.